Lootyhoof/uxp-gnome-keyring/README.md

 # GNOME Keyring for UXP

-An extension to store passwords and form logins in gnome-keyring.
+An extension to store passwords and form logins in gnome-keyring, for Unix-like systems which support it.

 This replaces the default password manager in UXP applications with an implementation which uses GNOME Keyring.
 This is a centralised system-based password manager, which is more simple to handle than per-application management.